Will-Ma-02/Sorting-Calculator/README.md

 ## Sorting Calculator
 This is currently a work in progress and I don't have an expected completion date yet.
 I will update this as I work on it more.
+Make sure to run the SortingCalc.py script to run the program.

 ## Supported Sorting Algorithms:
 - Bubblesort